BoothGroup/Vayesta/docs/source/quickstart/mpi.rst

 * PySCF does not support MPI by default.
 The mean-field calculation will thus simple be performed on each MPI process individually, and Vayesta will discard all solutions, except that obtained on the master process (rank 0).
   To save electricy, the  function ``vayesta.mpi.mpi.scf(mf)`` can be used to restrict the mean-field calculation to the master process from the beginning (see **line 22**).
-Alternatively, for a more efficient workflow with significant mean-field overheads, the initial mean-field calculation can be performed separately, and the mean-field read in.
+Alternatively, for a more efficient workflow in situations with significant mean-field overheads, the initial mean-field calculation can be performed separately, and the mean-field read in.
 See the PySCF_ documentation for how this can be done.
 * Output should only be printed on the master process.